| updated installation instructions (still testing) | ||

 Example: Adding an autopairs plugin

-In the file: lua/custom/plugins/autopairs.lua
+In the file: lua/custom/plugins/autopairs.lua, add:

 -- File: lua/custom/plugins/autopairs.lua